jefferson-lima/fixture-factory/README.md

 ### Supported types

 Currently, the supported types are `string`, `int`, `bool`, `float`, and simple objects.
-Nested objects will be generated recursively, but circular references are not supported yet.
+Nested objects will be generated recursively.
+Care must be taken with circular references, they must be avoided or overridden, otherwise an exception will be thrown.

 ### Overriding attributes